fshowalter/movielog/reviews/good-times-1967.md

 <!-- end -->

-In his autobiography, The Friedkin Connection, director William Friedkin chronicles the improbable path to his debut feature, a musical comedy starring Sonny and Cher.
+In his autobiography, _The Friedkin Connection_, director William Friedkin chronicles the improbable path to his debut feature, a musical comedy starring Sonny and Cher.

 Born to Ukrainian immigrants, Friedkin grew up in a poor uptown Chicago neighborhood.